developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Platforms

 * Windows Mobile
-* Zebra Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra Devices Only (scanners on Symbol-branded devices)

 ###aimType

 ####Type
 <span class='text-info'>STRING</span>

 ####Description
 Describes the type of aiming to use.
-It supports on Android with EMDK version 6.3 and above.
+Supported on Android with EMDK version 6.3 and higher.

 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.AIMTYPE_TRIGGER - String: trigger Standard trigger mode.
-Holding the trigger will start a decoding session.
+* Constant: EB.Barcode.AIMTYPE_TRIGGER - String: "trigger" Standard trigger mode.
+Holding the trigger starts a decoding session.
-* Constant: EB.Barcode.AIMTYPE_TIMED_HOLD - String: timedHold Aiming lasts for the time specified by 'timedAimDuration' before decoding.
+* Constant: EB.Barcode.AIMTYPE_TIMED_HOLD - String: "timedHold" Aiming lasts for the time specified by 'timedAimDuration' before decoding.
 The opportunity to scan will last until the barcode is decoded or scanTimeout occurs.
-* Constant: EB.Barcode.AIMTYPE_TIMED_RELEASE - String: timedRelease Aiming lasts until trigger is released.
-If the timedAimDuration has expired when the trigger is released then a decode session is started until a barcode is decoded or for the remaining time equal to the scanTimeout value.
+* Constant: EB.Barcode.AIMTYPE_TIMED_RELEASE - String: "timedRelease" Aiming lasts until trigger is released.
+If the timedAimDuration has expired when the trigger is released, a decode session starts until a barcode is decoded or for the remaining time specified in the scanTimeout value.
-* Constant: EB.Barcode.AIMTYPE_PRESENTATION - String: presentation Provided to support Kiosk devices.
+* Constant: EB.Barcode.AIMTYPE_PRESENTATION - String: "presentation" Provided to support Kiosk devices.
 The scanner illuminates when movement is detected in the range of the scanner window.
-In order to use this mode the scanner must be initiated with a softscan using the EB.Barcode.start() method and again after each decode.
-The device must be equipped with a sensor to detect movement to use presentation mode.
-MK31XX devices come with presentation mode pre-enabled in the scanner driver and the aimType cannot be modified for these devices.
-This parameter is not supported on Android platform.
+To use this mode, the scanner must be initiated with a softscan using the `EB.Barcode.start()` method and again after each decode.
+The device must be equipped with a sensor to detect movement.
+MK31XX devices come with presentation mode pre-enabled in the scanner driver; the aimType cannot be modified for these devices. **Not supported on Android devices**.
-* Constant: EB.Barcode.AIMTYPE_PRESS_AND_RELEASE - String: pressAndRelease Scan will continue after the trigger is released until scanTimeout occurs.
+* Constant: EB.Barcode.AIMTYPE_PRESS_AND_RELEASE - String: "pressAndRelease" Scan continues after the trigger is released until scanTimeout occurs.
-* Constant: EB.Barcode.AIMTYPE_CONTINUOUS_READ - String: continuousRead Once the trigger is pulled barcodes will continue to be scanned as long as the trigger is held, enabling rapid scanning, to be used in conjunction with sameSymbolTimeout and differentSymbolTimeout.
+* Constant: EB.Barcode.AIMTYPE_CONTINUOUS_READ - String: "continuousRead" Once the trigger is pulled, barcodes continue to be scanned as long as the trigger is held, enabling rapid scanning.
+To be used in conjunction with sameSymbolTimeout and differentSymbolTimeout.
 This value is ignored if viewfinderMode is set to 'dynamicReticle'

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.aimType</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.aimType</code>

 ####Platforms

 * Android
 * Windows Mobile
-* Zebra Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra Devices Only (scanners on Symbol-branded devices)

 ###allDecoders

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-When set to true, the barcode scanner will read all barcode types that the scanner is capable of reading.
-When set to false, the barcode scanner will not be able to decode any symbologies, this is most useful if you want to set the scanner to a default state before only enabling your required symbologies.
-The fewer symbologies that are enabled the faster the decoding performance of the scanning engine will be.
-This property will return true only if all supported symbologies by the scanner are enabled, if only a subset of supported symbologies are enabled then false will be returned.
+When set to true, the barcode scanner reads all barcode types that the scanner is capable of reading.
+When set to false, the barcode scanner will not be able to decode any symbologies.
+This is most useful when settine the scanner to a default state before enabling only the required symbologies.
+The fewer symbologies enabled, the faster the decoding performance of.
+This property will return true only if all symbologies supported by the scanner are enabled.
+Returns a value of false if only a subset of supported symbologies are enabled.
 Note that some decoders will not be enabled as some symbologies use the same systems to encode data, making it impossible to differentiate between them.
-For example: "canpostal" and "auspostal" both use a 4-state system, so devices will only enable either "canpostal" OR "auspostal" when "alldecoders" is enabled.
+For example: "canpostal" and "auspostal" both use a 4-state system, so devices will enable either "canpostal" OR "auspostal" ONLY when "alldecoders" is enabled.
 Note that other symbologies also share the 4-state system.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.allDecoders</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.allDecoders</code>

 ####Platforms

 * Android
 * Windows Mobile
-* Windows CE(Scanners on Symbol Technologies' devices)
+* Windows CE (Scanners on Symbol-branded devices)

 ###ausPostal

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Enables or disables the symbology for Australian Postal barcodes.
-If your application does not expect to scan this symbology you should disable it to improve scanning performance.
+Controls whether the Australian Postal barcodes symbology is enabled.
+If this symbology is not needed, disable to improve scanning performance.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.ausPostal</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.ausPostal</code>

 ####Platforms

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra Devices Only(Not all scanning engines support all symbologies or all symbology properties)
+* Zebra Devices Only (some symbologies/properties not supported by all scanning engines)

 ###autoEnter

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-When true, automatically appends the character code for 'enter' to the end of any barcodes scanned.
-This is useful if you want to submit forms following a scan without further interaction.
-This property will only take effect if you have not specified a callback to the enable method.
+Automatically appends the 'enter' character code' to the end of scanned barcodes.
+Useful for submitting forms following a scan without further interaction.
+This property takes effect only if a callback to the enable method is not specified.
 AutoEnter and AutoTab are mutually exclusive properties.
 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.autoEnter</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.autoEnter</code>

 ####Platforms

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra Devices Only (scanners on Symbol-branded devices)

 ###autoTab

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 When true, automatically appends the tab character to the end of any barcodes scanned.
-This is useful if you are populating a form and want to jump to the next field in the form without further interaction.
-This property will only take effect if you have not specified a callback to the enable method.
+Useful when populating a forms for moving the cursor to a subsequent field without further interaction.
+This property takes effect  only take effect if a callback to the enable method is not specified.
 AutoTab and AutoEnter are mutually exclusive properties.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.autoTab</code>
 * Default Instance: This property can be accessed via the default instance object of this class.